thinkphp/TOC/README.md

 How to Use
 ----------

-TOC can be initialized an any time, but will most lilely be initialized ad DOMReady.
+TOC can be initialized an any time, but will most lilely be initialized at DOMReady.

 First you must to include the JS files in the head of your HTML document.